Health Systems Research Group

-Lancaster University Management Science staff directly involved in HSRC are Dr Dave Worthington, Dr Stephan Onggo and Professor Mike Pidd.
+Lancaster University Management Science staff directly involved in HSRC are Dr Dave Worthington, Dr Stephan Onggo and Emeritus Professor Mike Pidd.
 Associated staff are Dr Tony Hindle and Dr Claire Worthington.
 Research students currently undertaking health systems research are Ave McIntosh, David Oakley and Dan Suen.

 If you have any queries about MRes/PhD research or Masters student projects you wish to discuss, please contact Dave Worthington via email or via phone on (01524) 593872.